analyticsworld1/2025_AI_Agents/bolt.diy-expert/README.md

 - Helps troubleshoot installation and setup issues
 - Provides guidance on using different LLM providers
 - Assists with understanding bolt.diy's architecture and components
-- Offers support for contributing to the project
+- Offers support for contributing to the project.

 ## Knowledge Base